nelsonjchen/Colorized-Project/README.md

 <!-- Plugin description -->
 This is a maintained fork of [Project-Color by nowtilous of which the maintenance seems to be somewhat abandoned](https://github.com/nowtilous/Project-Color/issues/).

 Remember your projects by color!
-Colorize the title bar to differentiate your open projects.
+Colorize the window somehow to differentiate your open projects.

 Working on multiple projects simultaneously with Jetbrains products based on IntelliJ can be difficult, since they all look the same at a glance.
 This plugin solves that by giving the user the option to colorize each project's window in a noticeable way.
 <!-- Plugin description end -->